jimhigson/oboe.js/writing/main/4a_Application_and_Reflection.md

 post-gzipping.
 A Javascript library qualifies as being *micro* if it is delivered in 5k or less, 5120 bytes.
-Micro-libraries also tend to follow the ethos that it is better for a developer to gather together several tiny libraries than one that uses a one-size-fits-all approach.
-This perhaps echos the unix command line tradition of small programs which each do do exactly one thing.\
-This project feels on the edge of what is possible to elegantly do as a micro-library so while the limit is somewhat arbitrary, for the sake of adoption smaller is better and keeping below this limit whilst writing readable code is an interesting challenge.
+Micro-libraries also tend to follow the ethos that it is better for a developer to gather together several tiny libraries than one that uses a one-size-fits-all approach, perhaps echoing the unix command line tradition of small programs which each do do exactly one thing.
+Javascript Micro-libraries are listed at [^1], which includes this project.
+Oboe.js feels on the edge of what is possible to elegantly do as a micro-library so while the limit is somewhat arbitrary, for the sake of adoption smaller is better and keeping below this limit whilst writing readable code is an interesting challenge.
+As well as being a small library, in the spirit of a micro-library a project should impose as few restrictions as possible on its use and be designed to be completely agnostic as to which other libraries or programming styles that it is used with.

-Link to micro-js in there somewhere

 Responding to failures
 ----------------------